Here are the facts about water damage cleanup.

 How long will it take to dry my home or business?

-Most buildings take 3 days or less to dry.
+Most buildings average 3 days or less to dry.
 It’s also important to remember that all structures are different, so the drying time will also depend on the size and extent of damage.

 How can I keep my property safe after damage?